Symptoms of Fatty Liver Disease

 • Weight fluctuations due to fat metabolism disorders

-These symptoms often interact with primary metabolic diseases and require confirmation of specific disease progression through blood biochemical tests.
+These symptoms often interact with primary metabolic diseases and require blood biochemical tests to confirm the specific disease course.

-When fatty liver progresses to the stage of liver fibrosis, symptoms will significantly worsen.
+When fatty liver develops into liver fibrosis, symptoms will significantly worsen.
 Patients may experience:

-• Persistent pain in the upper right abdomen, with pain intensity varying with activity or position changes
+• Persistent right upper abdominal pain, with pain intensity varying with activity or position

-• Splenomegaly and esophageal varices caused by portal hypertension
+• Spleen enlargement and esophageal varices caused by portal hypertension

-This stage may be accompanied by a decline in liver synthetic function, leading to coagulation abnormalities or hypoalbuminemia.
+This stage may also involve decreased liver synthesis function, leading to coagulation abnormalities or hypoalbuminemia.

-In the cirrhosis stage, symptoms will present a multi-system involvement characteristic:
+In the cirrhosis stage, symptoms will involve multiple systems:

-• Early symptoms of hepatic encephalopathy, such as difficulty concentrating
+• Early signs of hepatic encephalopathy such as concentration difficulties

-At this time, the severity of symptoms is highly correlated with the stage of liver fibrosis, requiring immediate specialist evaluation.
+The severity of symptoms at this stage is highly related to the degree of liver fibrosis, requiring immediate specialist assessment.

-There are significant individual differences in symptom presentation; obese patients may develop symptoms earlier due to abnormal fat tissue metabolism, while diabetic patients may report different complaints due to nervous system involvement.
-Pediatric patients often exhibit symptoms differently due to weight management issues, necessitating adjustments in assessment focus based on age characteristics.
+Symptom presentation varies significantly among individuals.
+Obese patients may experience early symptoms due to abnormal fat tissue metabolism, while diabetic patients may report different symptoms due to nerve system involvement.
+Pediatric patients often present with symptoms related to weight management issues, which differ from adults, requiring age-specific assessment focus.

 When to Seek Medical Attention

-Immediate medical attention should be sought when any of the following symptoms occur:
+Seek medical attention immediately if any of the following symptoms occur:

-• Unexplained persistent fatigue lasting more than 2 weeks
+• Persistent unexplained fatigue lasting more than two weeks

-• Right upper abdominal tenderness worsening with breathing or position changes
+• Right upper abdominal tenderness worsened by breathing or positional changes

-• Darkening of urine color or yellowing of the sclera
+• Darkening urine or yellowing of the sclera

-These symptoms may indicate worsening liver cell damage or active inflammation, requiring evaluation of liver imaging and biochemical indices.
+These symptoms may indicate worsening hepatocyte injury or active inflammation, requiring liver imaging and biochemical evaluation.

 Special warning signs include:

-• Signs of gastrointestinal bleeding (such as black stools or vomiting blood)
+• Signs of gastrointestinal bleeding (such as melena or hematemesis)

 • Altered consciousness or disorientation

-These symptoms indicate that the disease has progressed to cirrhosis or liver failure and requires immediate medical attention.
+These symptoms suggest progression to cirrhosis or liver failure, requiring immediate medical intervention.

-Even in the absence of typical symptoms, individuals who meet the following criteria should proactively undergo screening:
+Even in the absence of typical symptoms, individuals meeting the following criteria should proactively undergo screening:

 • Body Mass Index (BMI) over 30